Skip to main content

 What’s more, the foam may lend the pillow greater longevity because it won’t compress or become unevenly distributed over time.
 Leesa also claims the pillow’s “ventilation channels” improve airflow to keep you cool throughout the night.

-Our back sleeper actually did find it cooler than other pillows she tested, and our lab testing confirmed that it doesn’t retain heat.
+Our back sleeper did find it cooler than other pillows she tested, and our lab testing confirmed that it doesn’t retain heat.
 This pillow also had a less noticeable odor upon arrival than other foam pillows we tested.

 For all the great qualities foam has, it isn’t without its flaws.
 For starters, the Leesa pillow isn’t fully machine-washable.
 The fabric cover, a soft polyester-lycra blend, can be removed and laundered, but the foam itself is spot-clean only.
 In addition, most stomach sleepers will find the pillow too thick.